bguiz/blog-bguiz/src/posts/2024-02-10-redefine-climate-action-metrics-time-weighted-impact.md

 This makes clear the case for us to rethink metrics for our GHG reduction actions.
 Thus, this article proposes a new unit of account which inherently reflects the urgency required:
 Kilograms of carbon dioxide equivalent per year -- **kg CO₂e / year**.
+This would be calculated by dividing the amount of GHG emissions reductions by time to calculate an estimated average value.

 While the use of this unit may seem novel at first, it gives us a fresh perspective of the goal, and yields valuable new ideas around how to attain it.

+The cumulative nature of GHG emissions mean that while the rate of the emissions reductions matter, how soon these reductions begin also matter.
+One way in which to incorporate these into calculations using the new metric is to define an *epoch* (a universal start time) [^21].
+For example, we could set the epoch to the year 2000.
+If one were to start an activity that removes **1000 kg CO₂e / year** in the year 2025, that should be considered *as effective as* starting an activity that removes **2000 kg CO₂e / year** in the year 2050.
+To reiterate: Early action is key to addressing climate change.

 The following sections illustrate how this new metric could be applied, and reshape the thinking and processes in various sectors that have high potential for impact on curbing greenhouse gas emissions.